 See what we did there?
 “Spicing up” your garden can be taken literally as well as figuratively.
 You can grow all kinds of spices in the UK – from coriander to chilli, from ginger to fenugreek, you’d be amazed what you can cultivate here on this sceptred isle.
 If spices aren’t doing it for you, then you might also consider growing your own fruit and vegetables, because nothing makes a meal more exciting than knowing you’re eating vegetables you grew yourself.

 Edging makes such a colossal difference that we’re amazed more people aren’t using it.
 You can edge your lawn simply by using your lawnmower, and the effect it creates will make you fall in love with your garden all over again.
+It's simple to do but really adds to the Garden Decor.
 Don’t just stop with the lawn, though; you can also edge flowerbeds, rock features, and plenty more.
 If you install seating in your garden, you can invite guests over to take a look at your handiwork and admire it as they eat or drink.

 Perhaps the reason you’ve fallen out of love with your garden is simply that you don’t really have a reason to be in it anymore.
 If that’s the case, you may want to consider installing a seating arrangement.
 The simple act of being in your garden more regularly will give you a new appreciation for how it looks, especially if you’ve already put time into creating detailed flower arrangements and making your lawn look great.
 Sometimes all you need is a new perspective.